christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 firey one and Polycarp was famous for lighting himself on fire).

 Aquila aka Rabbi Akiva was likely Paul the Apostle.
-In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel who was the teacher of rabbi Akiva, and in Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them "my fellow workers in Christ Jesus.
+In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel (Tiberius Gemellus?) who was the teacher of rabbi Akiva, and in Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them "my fellow workers in Christ Jesus.